developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/about/index.md

 -----
 ## New in DataWedge 8.2
+* New Document Capture features:
-* Detect the presence of a handwritten signature with [signature presence detection](../input/barcode/#signaturepresencedetection).
+    * Detect the presence of a handwritten signature with [signature presence detection](../input/barcode/#documentselection).
+    * Capture the entire document as an image with [whole page document capture](../input/barcode/#documentselection)

 -----
 ## Recent Version History